javadbat/jb-payment-input/Readme.md

 document.getElementByTagName('jb-payment-input').addEventListener('enter',(event)=>{console.log(event.target.value)});
 ```
 ### separator (divider) string
-payment input by default use space to separate part of card number or shaba number. for example it will show `1234123412341234` as `1234 1234 1234 1234` but you can change it to what char or even string you want for eample devide it by `-` and you will see `1234-1234-1234-1234`.
+payment input by default use space to separate part of card number or shaba number. for example it will show `1234123412341234` as `1234 1234 1234 1234` but you can change it to what char or even string you want for example divide it by `-` and you will see `1234-1234-1234-1234`.
 to make this happen you just have to set `separator` attribute in html or set `separatorString` property with js.
 ```html
 <jb-payment-input separator="-" input-type="CARD"></jb-payment-input>